Rights of Employees

 - New Jersey Employees Can Prove Discrimination Even If Decisionmaker Had No Discriminatory Animus

-South Orange is located in Essex County, New Jersey.
-Its official name is the Township of South Orange Village.
 South Orange was purchased, along with what is currently Newark, from the Lenni Lenape Indians in 1666.
 In 1806, it separated from Newark as part of Orange Township.
 South Orange was subsequently formed in 1869.
 Today, it is one of only four municipalities in all of New Jersey with a village form of government.
 It also is one of only a handful of New Jersey towns still using some gas powered street lights.
-It has a population of slightly over 16,000 people.
+As of the 2020 census, it had a population of approximately 18,500 people.